mybest

 French Roast Dark Roast Ground Coffee

-Starbucks French Roast Dark Roast Ground Coffee 1枚目
+Starbucks French Roast Dark Roast Ground Coffee 1

-Rich Bitterness and Smoky Aroma With Little Sweetness
+Bitter and Smoky with Little Sweetness

 Dark roast